Skip to main content

 note

-In case you wonder where the suffix comes from, it is exactly the Node.js process.platform and process.arch.
+In case you wonder where the suffix originates from, it is exactly the Node.js process.platform and process.arch.
 The win32 part is confusing, but we have to live with it.

 To manually install the xPack OpenOCD, unpack the archive and move it to a location of your choice.